 2. Strasbourg

 Known as the "Capital of Christmas," Strasbourg boasts the oldest and most famous Christmas market in France.
 The Strasbourg Christmas Market dates back to the 16th century and features over 300 chalet-style stalls scattered throughout the city.
-Explore the Cathedral Square, Place Kléber, and the medieval district known as La Petite France, all beautifully adorned with festive lights and decorations.
+Explore the Cathedral Square, Place Kléber, and the medieval district known as La Petite France, all beautifully decorated with festive lights and decorations.
 Be sure to try the traditional Alsatian treats like bredele (Christmas cookies) and mulled wine while visiting this enchanting market.

 3. Colmar